PoCo: Agentic Proof-of-Concept Exploit Generation for Smart Contracts: Experimental Methodology

 For each \textit{well-formed} PoC generated in RQ1, we execute it against the ground-truth mitigation patch using the same test harness and configuration.
-We define three outcomes: \begin{enumerate} \item \textbf{Correct PoC:} The PoC executes and the PoC assertion fails thanks to the mitigation patch, i.e., the patch prevents the PoC exploit. \item \textbf{Incorrect PoC:} No assertion fails on the generated PoC when run on the patched project, indicating the PoC does not exercise the vulnerable path that is being fixed in the ground truth patch. \item \textbf{Inconclusive:} The patch introduces a change that breaks the compilability of the PoC exploit contract.
+We define three outcomes: \begin{enumerate} \item \textbf{Correct PoC:} The PoC executes, and at least one PoC assertion fails on the patched version, indicating that the patch prevents the exploit. \item \textbf{Incorrect PoC:} No assertion fails when the generated PoC is executed on the patched project, indicating the PoC does not exercise the vulnerability addressed by the ground-truth patch. \item \textbf{Inconclusive:} The patch introduces a change that breaks the compilability of the PoC exploit contract.
 Thus, one cannot automatically assess the validity of the exploit.
 In this case, we revert to manual analysis. \end{enumerate}

 This procedure is fully automated, enabling reproducible and systematic validation of all generated PoCs.
 To the best of our knowledge, we are the first to devise and perform this mitigation-based validation methodology for proof-of-concept assessment.